Pugmatt/BedrockConnect/README.md

 Here's a small demo of it in action: https://www.youtube.com/watch?v=Uz-XYXAxd8Q

+⚠️ ***DISCLAIMER** - BedrockConnect is and always has been free and open-source since its release in 2019.
+To ensure you are using the free tool/servers provided by this project, only use or download BedrockConnect resources found on this page/repository.
+We **do NOT** have an official mobile app on the Apple/Google Play store, and any app with the same name is NOT associated with this project.*

 ## ⭐ Quick setup

 Below are instructions for setting up BedrockConnect on your game console, it typically takes only a few minutes to get setup and requires no downloads.